aleshaleksey/libazdice/README.md

 -Re-roll rolls which fall above or below a certain value such as "5d6r2b3".
 (Roll five six-sided dice re-roll up to two dice which roll below three).
 (TODO)

 __Intended Rolling functionality:__

 Accomodate:

 -Single rolls of a DiceBag.

 -Multiple rolls of a DiceBag.

 -Building of a probability distribution from multiple rolls of a DiceBag.

 __Maybe Intended Features:__

-Abilit to parse "explosive" dice such as "1d20!" (on a twenty, roll an extra dice).
+Ability to parse "explosive" dice such as "1d20!" (on a twenty, roll an extra dice).

 __TODO__